 The Usual Late Payment Penalties

-Tax payments are historically due on April 15.
-You must pay up by that date if you haven’t had sufficient tax withheld from your paychecks, or if you haven’t sent in enough in the way of quarterly estimated tax payments over the course of the tax year.
+Under normal circumstances, tax payments are due on or about April 15 of every year.
+Usually, you must pay up by that date if you haven’t had sufficient tax withheld from your paychecks, or if you haven’t sent in enough in the way of quarterly estimated tax payments over the course of the tax year.

 The Effect on Tax Refunds

-Just submit IRS Form 8888 if you mail in a paper return, and the agency will direct your refund to up to three different bank accounts.
-Most tax preparation software will take care of this option for you if you elect to use it—no need to additionally file a Form 8888.
+You can e-file your return and request direct deposit of your refund to your bank account to cut down on mailing time.
+Or you can submit IRS Form 8888 if you’ve chosen to mail in a paper return, and the agency will direct your refund to up to three different bank accounts.
+Most tax preparation software will take care of this for you—there's no need to additionally file a Form 8888.

-Check for Revised State Deadlines
+Revised State Deadlines

 IRS.
 “Common Penalties for Individuals.”
-Accessed March 17, 2020.
+Accessed April 16, 2020.

 IRS.
 “Topic No. 653 IRS Notices and Bills, Penalties, and Interest Charges.”
-Accessed March 17, 2020.
+Accessed April 16, 2020.

 Tax Policy Center.
 “What Are Pass-Through Businesses?”
-Accessed March 17, 2020.
+Accessed April 16, 2020.

 IRS.
 “Extension of Time to File Your Tax Return.”
-Accessed March 17, 2020.
+Accessed April 16, 2020.

 IRS.
 “Get Your Refund Faster: Tell the IRS to Direct Deposit Your Refund to One, Two, or Three Accounts.”
-Accessed March 17, 2020.
+Accessed April 16, 2020.